IBSim/VirtualLab/docs/source/examples/ml.rst

 .. note::

     These images are generated using **ParaViS**.
 If you are using a virtual machine the GUI will need to be opened for the creation of images.
-This can be achieved by uncommenting the line *DA.PVGUI* in the 'CreateImage' section.
+This can be achieved by ensuring that *GUI* is set to :code:`True` at the top of the file.

 .. admonition:: Action
    :class: Action